History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 Presentation

-It is a 14-loop hike totalling 1,371 km, 112 mountain passes (plus 6 optional ones) and an elevation gain of at least 25,060 m.
+The route comprises 14 loops totalling 1,371 km, 112 passes (plus 6 optional) and an altitude difference of at least 2,560 m.

 Twelve loops are accessible all year round, while the other two (Ventoux and Lure) are subject to restrictions in winter depending on snow conditions on the roads.

-The 14 loops start from 9 stages where there is no shortage of accommodation (hotels, campsites, gîtes, guest houses, etc.): No. 1 and 2: Malaucène (84), No. 3 and 4: Gordes (84), No. 5 and 6: Forcalquier (04), No. 7 and 8: Auriol (13), No. 9, 10 and 11: Grimaud (83), No. 12: Castellane (04), No. 13: Grasse (06), No. 14: Moustiers (04).
-Each day you return to the starting point: you don't need to pack everything you need to travel independently, just your equipment for the day, so you can travel light.
+The 14 loops start from 9 stages where there is no shortage of accommodation (hotels, campsites, gîtes, guest houses, etc.): Nos.
+1 and 2: Malaucène (84), Nos.
+3 and 4: Gordes (84), Nos.
+5 and 6: Forcalquier (04), Nos.
+7 and 8: Auriol (13), Nos.
+9, 10 and 11: Grimaud (83), No. 12: Castellane (04), No. 13: Grasse (06), No. 14: Moustiers (04).
+Each day you return to the starting point: you don't need to bring the gear you need to travel on your own, all you need is your equipment for the day, and you'll be travelling «light».

 This hike was mapped out by Denis Chouquet-Stringer of the Confrérie des Cent Cols and modified by Jean-Marc Clément.